-The Company has adopted a formal stock option plan which follows the TSX Venture Exchange ("TSX-V") policy under which it is authorized to grant options to directors and employees to acquire up to 10% of issued and outstanding common stock.
+The Company has adopted a formal stock option plan which follows the TSX Venture Exchange ("TSX-V") policy under which it is authorized to grant options to officers, directors and employees to acquire up to 10% of issued and outstanding common stock.
 Under the plan, the exercise price of each option shall be fixed by the board of directors but shall be not less than the minimum price permitted by the TSX-V. The options can be granted for a maximum term of 10 years and vest as determined by the board of directors.

-Number of options Weighted average exercise price

-Balance, February 28, 2014 3,575,000 \$ 0.15

-Expired (3,175,000) 0.15

-Balance, February 28, 2015 400,000 \$ 0.12

-Expired (400,000) 0.12

-Balance and exercisable, May 31, 2015 - -
+Number of options Weighted average exercise price Balance, February 28, 2015 400,000 \$ 0.12 Expired (400,000) 0.12 Balance and exercisable, February 29, 2016 and May 31, 2016 \$ -